 This post may contain compensated links.
 Please read our disclaimer for additional information.

-This post was updated in November 2018
+(This post about 2 days in Florence was updated in November 2018)

 Who does not dream of visiting the Italian city of Florence?
 With its wonderful architecture, stunning artworks and fascinating history no trip to Italy would be complete without spending time in the city that was the birthplace of the Renaissance.

 If you are visiting Florence as part of your Italian travel itinerary but are short on time it is possible to see a lot in 48 hours.
 You just have to plan and prepare in advance.